The expert for the hip

 There are several different muscle gaps that can be used by the surgeon.
 "We make our skin incision laterally on the outside of the thigh rather than in the groin, because the groin region is more germ-infested in many people.
 The skin incision in the groin could therefore potentially pose a higher risk of developing a prosthetic infection," explains Dr. Hagenah.
 The topic of infection prevention plays a major role in Hellersen, and so for many years the sports clinic has regularly been among the hospitals with the fewest infections in artificial hip and knee joints - an aspect that is becoming increasingly important for many patients.

-To minimize the risk of blood transfusion, a so-called cell saver system is regularly used in addition to minimally invasive surgical techniques at the Hellersen Sports Clinic.
+To minimize the risk of blood transfusion, a so-called cell saver system is regularly used in addition to minimally invasive surgical techniques at the Sportklinik Hellersen.
 Patient blood collected during surgery or in the first hours after an operation is purified with this system, reprocessed and returned to the patient so that the administration of foreign blood is rarely necessary.

 Every prosthesis operation is carefully planned on the computer in the Sports Clinic using special software.
 This provides the surgeon with important information before the operation, such as the size of implant required, which is individual for each patient.
 In addition, the computer also simulates how the prosthesis should be positioned as precisely as possible to avoid impending complications such as prosthesis luxation (dislocation of a joint).